gramineproject/gramine/Documentation/attestation.rst

 #. :term:`Secret Provisioning` is built using the Secret Provisioning libraries.
    These libraries use RA-TLS under the hood.

-Applications running under Graphene can use each of the above three levels to build their attestation flows.
+Applications running under Gramine can use each of the above three levels to build their attestation flows.
 Each next level builds on the previous one and exposes a simpler API to the application (but also is more restricted in its functionality).

-In addition to these three Graphene-native flows, there is also an option to use third-party attestation & secret provisioning solutions.
+In addition to these three Gramine-native flows, there is also an option to use third-party attestation & secret provisioning solutions.
 This option may be better suited for complex deployments, for example, deploying chained micro-services in the public cloud.
 Please refer to :ref:`third_party_solutions`